rz295/IIB-Project/ProjectLogbook.md

 ### Tuesday - December 22nd, 2020 - Rae + Vasilis
 * Spoke to Vasileios about the ideas of forming dimensionless groups using the newton interface, and wrote newton descriptions for each example
 * Produced generated RTL files based on newton description for humidity, temperature integer (Phillip's), and temperature (my own) input specification files
-* Each file contains two top modules (One which includes the core functionality (e.g., calcHumInvariantSerial) and one how feeds this module with input from an LFSR random number generator (e.g., calcHumInvariantTopLFSR))
-* Also includes the LFSR module which targets iCE40 fpga
+* Each file contains two top modules - one which includes the core functionality (e.g., calcHumInvariantSerial), one how feeds this module with input from an LFSR random number generator (e.g., calcHumInvariantTopLFSR), and also includes the LFSR module which targets iCE40 FPGA

-### Wednesday - January 21st, 2021 - Rae
+### Thursday - January 21st, 2021 - Rae
 Submitted Technical Milestone Report

-### Thursday - January 29th, 2021 - Rae + Vasilis
+### Thursday - January 28th, 2021 - Rae + Phillip
 In terms of next steps:
 * Run the humidity, temperature RTL files on FPGA and measure power, timing and resource usage
 * Build ML model (e.g. dimensionless products as inputs and cal_temp as output)

+### Thursday - February 4th, 2021 - Rae + Phillip
+Progress made so far:
+* Spoke to Vasileios for the pressure file; tried to generate RTL file but failed so there are probably bugs in the file that I will need to fix
+* YoSys and NextPNR commands were executed to measure clock frequency and resource usage In terms of next steps:
+* Measure power
+* Create a new repo to store RTL files, newton descriptions, etc.
+* Implement ML model and will also watch online tutorials regarding neural networks

+### Thursday - February 11th, 2021 - Rae + Phillip
+Progress made from last meeting:
+* Tried to build a ML model (e.g. dimensionless products as inputs and cal_temp as output)
   * Use the target parameter values that we already know (those who belong to dataset), and calibrate (train) models in stage 3 (so the models also appear in stage 3 but only want to train and test them)
   * The calibrated model runs in stage 4 in order to predict the target parameter using unknown input parameter that occur at run-time at the edge (deployed on an embedded board to predict new values)

+### Thursday - February 18th, 2021 - Rae + Vasilis
+Discussed the following:
 * The Marlann Neural network accelerator refers to a HW unit that accelerates the run-time executing of a family of neural networks and we need the accelerator mainly for stage 4
 * In order to have a correct accelerator you need to have trained the respective neural network in stage 3, and so if someone is to use Marlann, they need to know what types of networks does Marlann accelerate so that they train (calibrate) one of them against their dataset
 * i.e. if using Marlann in stage 4, then stage 3 has to use neural networks that Marlann supports

+### Thursday - February 25th, 2021 - Rae + Phillip
+* Asked where test data, calibration parameters are located in the repository
+* Checked whether variables involved in conversion routines are intermediary variables or input variables

+### Thursday - March 4th, 2021 - Rae + Phillip
+* Implemented linear regression model for test data
+* Results seem to show overtraining as the test data span over very narrow range of temperature, humidty and pressure
+* Suggested to create a synthetic dataset that can model over a wider range of data

+### Thursday - March 11th, 2021 - Rae + Phillip
+* Implemented linear regression model for synthetic dataset, and results seemed to be reasonable
+* Explored the possibility of other training models (e.g. polynomial regression, neural networks, etc.)

+### Friday - March 19th, 2021 - Rae + Phillip
+Received feedback for Lent Term Progress and Industry:
+* Being industrious and making good progress

+### Monday - March 22nd, 2021 - Rae + Bilgesu
+Asked how the MATLAB files (namely estimatePiMultinomialPhysics) work to:
+* Estimate Pi-polynomial equations of physics that verify the data, given a data matrix of instances of pi-products, piData
+* Minimise the variance around a constant value when evaluated at the given piData points

+### Thursday - March 25th, 2021 - Rae + Phillip
+* Suggested to work on the project for a few more days and then move on for IIB Exam revision
+* Meetings resumed from May 13th
+* Final report due on June 2nd